vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 but that is not very different from behaving badly by never unqueuing requests.

-## Preserving cross-channel message ordering
+## Preserving message ordering across channels

 The MBMQ model is able to preserve the ordering of messages sent on different channels that are handled by the same server process.
 This